katiusciamoreira/JSON/README.md

 # Here are some codes that I've been learning about relateds uses of JSON to share and contributions.

-* A simple profile that I've created as an example by using simple Json types: [jsonProfileKatiuscia.json](https://github.com/katiusciamoreira/Json/blob/master/datas/jsonProfileKatiuscia.json)
+* Profile that I've created as an example by using simple Json format: [jsonProfileKatiuscia.json](https://github.com/katiusciamoreira/Json/blob/master/datas/jsonProfileKatiuscia.json)
 * Code about Json types, by using arrays with objects: [jsonArraysObjects.json](https://github.com/katiusciamoreira/Json/blob/master/datas/jsonArraysObjects.json)
 * Code example by using Javascript language to convert JSON to JavaScript (Object Literal): [jsonParse.html](https://github.com/katiusciamoreira/Json/blob/master/datas/jsonParse.html)
 * Code example by using Javascript language to convert JavaScript to JSON: [jsonStringify.html](https://github.com/katiusciamoreira/Json/blob/master/datas/jsonStringify.html)